Intelligence Analyst Salary

 Intelligence Analysts report using a deep pool of skills on the job.
 Lucky workers who know Cyber Security can expect a significant pay bump, scoring salaries 40 percent above average.
-Signals Intelligence (SIGINT), and Geospatial Intelligence (GEOINT) are correlated to pay that is above average, with boosts between 3 percent and 7 percent.
+Signals Intelligence (SIGINT), and Geospatial Intelligence (GEOINT) are correlated to pay that is significantly above average, leading to increases of 47 percent, 8 percent, and 7 percent, respectively.
 Those listing Korean Language as a skill should be prepared for drastically lower pay.
-Spanish Language and Chinese, Mandarin Language also typically command lower compensation.
+Chinese, Mandarin Language and Arabic Language also typically command lower compensation.
 Most people who know Data Analysis also know Signals Intelligence (SIGINT) and Human Intelligence (HUMINT).
 People who know Research Analysis usually also know Human Intelligence (HUMINT) and Signals Intelligence (SIGINT).

 Pay by Experience Level for Intelligence Analyst